 For a correct diagnosis, it is an important to see an orthopedic doctor who will take into account your symptoms and your medical history, examine your joints, and order diagnostic tests.
 This may include blood work, X rays, a CT scan or an MRI for a better understanding of the anatomy of your joint and its condition.

 Based on your history, symptoms, and the amount of degenerative change in your joint, you and your doctor will determine the right treatment for you.

-Your doctor may prescribe or suggest anti-inflammatory medications (like aspirin or ibuprofen) and osteoarthritis bracing.
-Cold therapy may be recommended to ease pain and reduce swelling.
-Many health care professionals also prescribe osteoarthritis bracing, also called “off-loading braces“.
-Ask your orthopedic physician about Breg’s Freestyle OA brace and whether it is right for you.
-Learn more about how osteoarthritis braces work.
+Your doctor may prescribe or suggest anti-inflammatory medications (like aspirin or ibuprofen), Osteoarthritis bracing, also called “unloading braces” and/or injections.
+Ask your Orthopedic physician about Breg’s Quantum OA brace and whether it is right for you.

 How Effective is Osteoarthritis Bracing for Treating Pain?

 Osteoarthritis unloader knee braces have been proven highly effective in relieving Osteoarthritis pain, improving knee function and allowing patients to return to daily activities.